hmaske87/Non-stationary-Markov-Model/README.md

 We run the sequence through our function deep_markov.m This is an inference function that captures non-stationarity in Markov model caused by switching transition model

-For details see our cdc paper: Likelihood Rate based Estimation of Nonstationary Markov Models
+For details see our CDC 2018 paper: Likelihood Rate based Estimation of Nonstationary Markov Models